 PEC’s motto, “conservation through cooperation,” aptly describes any number of our programs and activities.
 But it’s especially relevant to the collaborative work of legacy mine land restoration, which we’ve been proud to share with our government and nonprofit partners in the Appalachian Regional Reforestation Initiative (ARRI) since 2016.
-The last few months have tested the strength and resilience of that partnership – but with planting now underway, we’ve emerged stronger than ever.
+The last few months have tested the strength and resilience of that partnership – but with more than 76 thousand seedlings now planted across 69 acres of legacy mine lands, we’ve emerged stronger than ever.

 Even under normal conditions, every reforestation project is a delicate balance of resources, logistics, and timing, requiring careful coordination among multiple entities long before the dibble bars hit the dirt.
 Seedlings must be lifted and transported to sites.
 Nursery and land managers must decide what is possible and safe to complete.
 Out-of-state planters are at the mercy of motel vacancies.
 Legacy sites, once ripped, are vulnerable to invasive species if not planted as planned.
 Weather, biology, funding, equipment, and a host of other potentially confounding factors are always in play.